 One of the tried and true ways of mitigating the chances of getting headphone hair is to wear a baseball cap or beanie.
 It may sound too simple to work, but it truly works and in most cases, negates any headphone hair.
 The hat method works simply in dispersing the pressure of the headband throughout the entire hat.
 The hat puts pressure along your entire head of hair, meaning the headband doesn’t affect it at all.

-For some, gaming or editing with a hat on may seem strange, but if you can get over the oddity of wearing a hat in the comfort of your own room or office, it really does work.
+For some, gaming, doing some music production, or editing with a hat on may seem strange, but if you can get over the oddity of wearing a hat in the comfort of your own room or office, it really does work.
 If you are out and about and listening to a podcast or music, wearing a hat is completely normal and it may open the doors to new clothing opportunities.
 Overall, this may be one of the cheapest and quickest solutions to making sure your hair does not get messed up when you are wearing your headphones.

 7. Wear Your Headphones Over a Hoodie